Kennedy's vaccine advisers change COVID shot guidance, calling them an individual choice

 On Friday, the committee also recommended that the government’s Vaccines for Children program — which covers vaccine costs for about half of U.S. kids — align its guidance with that narrower MMRV usage.

 Neergaard reported from Washington.
-Associated Press writer Laura Ungar in Louisville, Kentucky, contributed to this report.
+Associated Press writers Matt Perrone in Washington and JoNel Aleccia in Temecula, California, contributed to this report.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education and the Robert Wood Johnson Foundation.
 The AP is solely responsible for all content.